Last Updated: September 17, 2020

 Pros of the Base + Travel strategy:

 - You will always feel at home without the discomforts of being in an unfamiliar place

 - You can visit focus cities without ever getting bored of being there

 - It’s a great excuse to check up on banks, assets, or employees in a fun way

 Cons of the Base + Travel strategy:

 - You don’t get the benefits of storing your stuff in another city, which could make longer trips difficult

-- You still have the costs of living as a tourist, which in cities like Singapore could be expensive
+- You still have the costs of living like a tourist, which in cities like Singapore, could be expensive

-The funny thing is that, while traveling and living overseas is supposed to be all about breaking the rules and living life your own way, some people fall into the same rut of “follow the leader”.
-Instead of living life their way, they only attempt to replicate the same nothing-but-a-suitcase lifestyle they see others living.
+The funny thing is that, while traveling and living overseas is supposed to be all about breaking the rules and living life your way, some people fall into the same rut of “follow the leader” and, instead of living life their way, they only attempt to replicate the same nothing-but-a-suitcase lifestyle they see others living.